Robert Hildyard (judge): Personal life and education

-He was educated at Eton College and Christ Church, Oxford.
-Hildyard married Isabella Jane Rennie in 1980, with whom he had three daughters with, they divorced in 2010.
-He later remarried a woman named Lucy Gibson and had another daughter.
+Hildyard was educated at Eton College and Christ Church, Oxford.
+In 1980 he married Isabella Jane Rennie, with whom he had three daughters.
+They divorced and he later married Lucy Gibson and had another daughter, living at their country house Flintham Hall, Nottinghamshire.
 He is a member of the Garrick Club.

+Hildyard is the brother-in-law of Charles Falconer, Baron Falconer of Thoroton, who served as Lord Chancellor and Secretary of State for Justice.

 Career

-He was called to the Bar at Inner Temple in 1977 and joined Lincoln's Inn in 1994.
+Hildyard was called to the Bar at Inner Temple in 1977 and joined Lincoln's Inn in 1994.
 He was appointed a Queen's Counsel in 1994, deputy judge of the High Court from 2002 to 2011, bencher of Lincoln's Inn in 2005 and was attorney-general to the Duchy of Lancaster from 2008 to 2011.
 He has been a judge of the High Court of Justice (Chancery Division) since 2011.
-He received his customary Knighthood in 2012 from the then monarch Queen Elizabeth II in St James's Palace.
+He received his customary knighthood in 2012 from Queen Elizabeth II in St James's Palace.

 He was made a deputy lieutenant for Nottinghamshire in 2014.